 Last but not least, this documentation also provides a critical tool used for testing the system and training your teams.

-Step Five: Refine and Agree
+Step 5: Refine & Agree

 At the beginning of this article, we described agency process mapping as an iterative process.
 Similar to any good creative concept, it needs to be crafted and refined.
 There is no better way of doing this than getting your subject matter experts involved.